-An anxiety rash may appear as an itchy rash or as hives, which may occur anywhere on the body.
-It is due to high levels of anxiety, rather than other causes such as allergies.
+An anxiety rash may appear as an itchy rash or hives, which may occur anywhere on the body.
+It occurs due to high levels of anxiety rather than other causes, such as allergies.

 Anxiety can increase the release of certain chemicals in the body, which can produce physical reactions, such as a rash.

-Topical treatments or antihistamines may help to relieve symptoms short-term, but long-term treatment will involve coping techniques for managing anxiety and reducing stress.
-Reducing anxiety can help to treat and prevent anxiety rash.
+Topical treatments or antihistamines may help relieve short-term symptoms, but long-term treatment will involve coping techniques for managing anxiety and reducing stress.
+Reducing anxiety can help treat and prevent anxiety rash.

-In this article, we look at symptoms, causes, and potential emotional effects of anxiety rash.
-We also look at treatment, prevention, and how to tell if a rash is due to anxiety or another cause.
+In this article, we look at the symptoms, causes, and potential emotional effects of anxiety rash.
+We also look at treatment and prevention and how to tell if a rash is due to anxiety or another cause.

 a man holding an umbrellaShare on Pinterest